cunger/launch/notes/style-before-content/html.md

 Block elements begin on a new line, thus stacking on top of each other, and can have any width.

-Inline elements don't begin on a new line, they ..., lining up and taking up the width of their content.
+Inline elements don't begin on a new line, they line up and take up only the width of their content.

 Containers for creating elements without any further semantics (for grouping and styling purposes):
 * `div`  for block elements